 Today, I’m sharing a recipe from my childhood with a little twist.
 This meatless shepherd’s pie has all the warmth, spice and heartiness of the traditional recipe yet it’s a vegetarian Shepherd’s pie with lentils.
 It might just be the most delicious thing on your menu this week.

 My version uses cashew milk mashed potatoes, vegetable stock and a variety of vegetables that are both filling and protein-packed.
-So no need to worry about not feeling full after a serving of this steamy dish!
+So no need to worry about not feeling full after a serving of this satisfying gluten-free dinner!

 Table of Contents